fewieden/MMM-VocabularyTrainer/README.md

 ### geschichtsvereinkoengen (LATIN <-> GERMAN)

-Shows latin sayings and their german translations from [Geschichts- und Kulturverein Köngen e.V. ](http://geschichtsverein-koengen.de/RoemSprichwort.htm).
+Shows latin sayings and their german translations from [Geschichts- und Kulturverein Köngen e.V.](http://geschichtsverein-koengen.de/RoemSprichwort.htm).

 To use this API you have to set the provider in config as `provider: 'geschichtsvereinkoengen'`.
 To revert the displaying order from latin -> german to german -> latin you have to add `revert: true` to your config.